OliverJAsh/simple-offline-blog/README.md

 ```

 ## Architecture
-* Server serves a shell.
-That is, a wrapper for the content.
+* To begin with, the server renders.
+A service worker is installed after the
+  first render.
+* Subsequent requests will be proxied by the service worker, which will serve a
+  cached shell for all pages (a wrapper for the content).
+The shell contains
-* Shell contains logic for fetching and rendering content
+  logic for fetching and rendering content.

+Note that this means browsers without service worker support will just continue
+to use server side rendering.

 ## Fetch and cache rules
 * Serve from cache or else network.
 When serving from cache, fetch the newest